What we know so far: Suspicious packages delivered to Democrats, CNN

 Multiple suspicious packages were sent to prominent Democrats this week as well as CNN's offices in the Time Warner Building in New York City.
 Though law enforcement officials have not apprehended any suspects yet, the Secret Service, federal authorities and the New York Police Department all confirmed that these packages were potentially explosive devices.
-Authorities were treating the incidences as if they were related, but that has not yet been confirmed.
+Authorities were treating the incidences as if they were related.

 Here is what we know so far: